Global player in fruit and vegetables...

 The Dutch fruit and vegetable sector meets a global need for healthy food for millions of people.
 Thanks to our expertise and innovation, we have seen strong growth in the production, import and export of fruit and vegetables in recent decades.
 The fruit and vegetable sector has become a key driver of the Dutch economy.
 Total commercial sales of fruit and vegetables in the Netherlands are worth approximately € 18 billion, with members of Fresh Produce Centre accounting for around eighty percent of these sales.

-Factsheet fruit and vegetables - Annual figures 2024
+Factsheet fruit and vegetables - Annual figures 2025

-The production of Dutch vegetables and fruits represented a value of €4.7 billion in 2024.
-Additionally, imports increased by 4% to €11.0 billion, and 3% more was exported compared to 2023, with a total export value of €15.6 billion.
+The production of Dutch fruit and vegetables represented a value of €5.0 billion in 2025, an increase of 2 percent compared to 2024.
+Favorable weather conditions resulted in larger harvests, which in many cases were accompanied by lower producer prices.
 This and more can be found in the full factsheet "Vegetables and Fruit in Focus" from Fresh Produce Center here.